pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 - It does not produce the shortest path from a root vertex to a target vertex.
 - The aggregate cost of traversal is not guaranteed to be minimal.
 - Depth First Search Running time: :math:`O(E + V)`

+**Note**: The cost of an edge is not used for traversal.
+If multiple edges are adjacent to a vertex, then this algorithm traverses that edge which comes first in the ``Edges SQL``.

 Signatures
 -------------------------------------------------------------------------------